PetrGlad/emmate/README.md

 - [ ] "Flight recorder", always record what is coming from the MIDI controller into a separate file or track.
 - [ ] (improvement) Ensure changes are visible even when zoomed out (the events may be less than 1 pixel in size to be visible as is).
+- [x] Adjust tempo for a tape selection.
 - [x] (refactoring) Reduce number of range types (prefer range::Range, maybe)
 - [x] (refactoring, a big one) Use events ordered by note lanes, use MIDI events (or some equivalent) directly, instead of note ranges. -- Decided not to.
 It simplifies some parts while complicates others, no clear win.
 See latest working